Five ways to build consensus

 - Each team member is given the same number of dot votes.
 This might be 3 to 5, but the number of votes each team member has should be less than half the number of retrospective actions they will need to vote on.

-- Each team member places their dots on the retrospective action(s) they feel is most important to work on in the upcoming Sprint.
+- Each team member places their dots on the retrospective action(s) they feel will be most impactful.
 A team member can decide to place all their given dots on one single retrospective action if they feel very strongly about it, or distribute them across multiple actions.

 - When everyone has placed their dots, voting is over and it is time to assess the results.

-- The Scum Team agrees that the action(s) with the most votes will be the ones they will work on in the upcoming Sprint.
+- The Scum Team agrees that the action(s) with the most votes will be the ones they will work on in the near future or even in the upcoming Sprint.

 A nice twist on dot voting I was introduced to comes from Gerjon Zomer’s Lean Story Design.
 In this variation, people do not use dots, but instead each team member adds a sticky note onto their favorite option with a concise explanation for why it is their favorite.